awegroup/LEI_kite_airfoil_wind_tunnel_data_16062025/README.md

 ## Dataset Contents

-✏️ *{Briefly describe the folder structure, file naming conventions, units, and data format.}*
+✏️ *{Describe the structure and content of this dataset.
+Include folder descriptions, file naming conventions, units, formats, and any metadata provided.
+Indicate which files are primary data, which are processed, and which are documentation.}*

-Example:
-/raw_data/ – original experimental measurements
-/processed/ – filtered or derived data
-/docs/ – documentation and metadata files

 ---

 ## References

-✏️ > van Lith, T., Poland, J. A. W., & Schmehl, R. (2026).
-Leading-edge inflatable airfoil aerodynamics.
-Journal of Physics: Conference Series. https://doi.org/{insert
+> van Lith, T., Poland, J. A. W., & Schmehl, R. (2026). *Leading-edge inflatable airfoil aerodynamics.* *Journal of Physics: Conference Series.* {✏️ nsert DOI}
- DOI}

-✏️ > van Lith, T. (2025).
-Leading-edge inflatable airfoil aerodynamics.
-Master’s thesis, Delft University of Technology, Faculty of Aerospace Engineering.
-Supervisors: R. Schmehl and J. A. W. Poland. https://resolver.tudelft.nl/{insert DOI}
+> van Lith, T. (2025). *Leading-edge inflatable airfoil aerodynamics.* Master’s thesis, Delft University of Technology, Faculty of Aerospace Engineering.
+Supervisors: R. Schmehl and J. A. W. Poland. {✏️ insert DOI}

 ---

 ## Authors

-✏️ *{List all contributors with affiliations.}*

-Example:
+Thijs van Lith¹
+Jelle A. W. Poland¹
-Roland Schmehl¹ (email: r.schmehl@tudelft.nl)
+Roland Schmehl¹ ✉ (r.schmehl@tudelft.nl)

 ¹ Faculty of Aerospace Engineering, Delft University of Technology, Kluyverweg 1, 2629 HS Delft, The Netherlands

 ---